isomerpages/moe-scgs/_prospective-students/Secondary Admission/Admission Procedures.md

 will receive a Secondary 1 Option Form during the collection of PSLE Results.
 Our school codes are:</p>
 <p>Integrated Programme: 9132</p>
-<p>O-Level Programme: 7014</p>
+<p>SEC Programme: 7014</p>
 <p>Details of the Option Exercise can also be found at the following link.
 <a href="https://www.moe.gov.sg/secondary/s1-posting" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/s1-posting</a>
 </p>
 <p><strong><em>For SCGS Primary Six Students – Affiliation</em></strong>
 </p>
-<p>Affiliation benefit for admission into SCGS is valid for the O-Level Programme
+<p>Affiliation benefit for admission into SCGS is valid for the SEC Programme
 only.</p>
 <p>The eligibility criteria are as follows:</p>
 <ul data-tight="true" class="tight">